Prescription Drugs Rehab: Addiction Treatment in Burlington, New Jersey

 Opioids

-Opioids are prescribed to treat pain but are often abused due to their euphoric effects.
+Doctors prescribe opioids to treat pain, but they are often abused due to their euphoric effects.
 Commonly abused opioids include oxycodone (OxyContin, Percocet), hydrocodone (Vicodin), morphine (which can include forms like MS Contin and Kadian), fentanyl, and codeine.

 Benzodiazepines

-Benzodiazepines are prescribed for anxiety, insomnia, and seizures but are often abused for their calming effects.
+Benzodiazepines are prescribed to treat anxiety, insomnia, and seizures, but are often abused for their calming effects.
 Commonly abused benzodiazepines include alprazolam (Xanax), diazepam (Valium), lorazepam (Ativan), and clonazepam (Klonopin).

 Stimulants

-Stimulants are prescribed to treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy, but can be misused for their ability to increase alertness and energy.
-Commonly abused stimulants include amphetamine/dextroamphetamine (Adderall), methylphenidate (Ritalin, Concerta), and dexmethylphenidate (Focalin).
+Individuals take prescription stimulants to treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy, but they can be misused for their ability to increase alertness and energy.
+Commonly abused prescription stimulants include amphetamine/dextroamphetamine (Adderall), methylphenidate (Ritalin, Concerta), a nd dexmethylphenidate (Focalin).

 Sleep Medications